lessthan3/dobi-mongofb/README.md

 /API-ROOT/sync/:collection/:id
 ```
-After an insert, update, or remove, a client will tell the server it needs to
+After an insert, update, or remove, a client will tell the index it needs to
 update data in Firebase.
-The server will then pull the most up-to-date data
+The index will then pull the most up-to-date data
 directly from Firebase and write it to MongoDB for querying.
 ```